sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - overview.md

 hidden: false
 ---

-Welcome to Sensible's documentation!
+Welcome to Sensible's documentation.
 Sensible extracts structured data from documents, for example PDFs of business forms.
 Sensible combines a variety of approaches to extraction:

 - You can use AI-powered low-code queries that use LLM models such as GPT-3, as if you were chatting with an AI bot about the document data you want to extract.
 - When AI can't handle your document's complexity, you can also extract document data using SenseML, a JSON-formatted, layout-based query language.

 With this blended approach, you can extract from a variety of semi structed, structed, and instructed documets, for example: